On the Threshold of Drop Fragmentation under Impulsive Acceleration

-From the plots, a few interesting observations can be made.
-The $\{1000, 0.001, 0.001, 20\}$ case, which has properties closest to a water-air droplet-ambient system, shows an inflation growth factor of 1.96, which is very close to the value that was analytically found by \cite{Villermaux2009}, and was matched against a bag breakup experiment of a water droplet.
-Even though this case is a Backward-plume breakup, its inflation growth rate matches that of a simple bag, and is not affected by the presence of the plume.
+From the plots, a number of key observations can be made.
+The $\{1000, 0.001, 0.001, 20\}$ case, which has properties closest to a water-air drop-ambient system, shows an inflation growth factor of 1.96, which is very close to the value that was analytically found by \cite{Villermaux2009}, and was matched against a bag breakup experiment of a water drop.
+Even though this case is a Backward-plume breakup, its inflation growth rate matches that of a simple bag and is not affected by the presence of the plume.

-For $\{500, 0.001, 0.1\}$ non-dimensional set, two Weber numbers are shown in the plot: $\We_0 = 17,\, 20$.
-It is observed that the higher $\We_0$ droplet shows a higher exponent factor dictating its exponential growth in $\alpha(t^*)$.
-This is an expected observation since the overall deformation rate is also higher for a higher $\We_0$ case, owing to the lower surface tension forces relative to the dynamic pressure forces driving the droplet's deformation.
-Hence, the same amount of energy (supplied to the droplet by the external forces) should lead to a larger change in interface area due to a lower surface tension.
+For $\{500, 0.001, 0.1\}$ case, out of the two Weber numbers shown in the plot $(\We_0 = 17,\, 20)$, the higher $\We_0$ drop shows a faster bag inflation rate, indicated by the larger exponential growth of its $\alpha(t^*)$.
+This is an expected observation, since the overall deformation rate is also higher for a higher $\We_0$ case, owing to the lower surface tension forces relative to the dynamic pressure forces driving the drop's deformation.
+Hence, the same amount of energy (supplied to the drop by the external forces) should lead to a larger change in the interface area as a result of a lower surface tension.

-We also observe that the $\rho=100$ case shows a dramatically lower inflation growth rate compared to an analogous $\rho=500$ or $\rho=1000$ cases.
-This may be attributed to the higher centroid velocities seen for the low $\rho$ case, which results in a decrease in effective Weber number, and hence a higher surface tension relative to the effective dynamic pressure forcing.
+We also observe that the $\rho=100$ case shows a dramatically lower inflation rate compared to an analogous $\rho=500$ or $\rho=1000$ cases.
+This may be attributed to the lower relative velocities with ambient observed for the low $\rho$ case, which results in a decrease in its effective Weber number, and hence lower bag inflation rates.

-Droplet and ambient viscosities appear to have an inverse effect on bag inflation rates.
-Among the three $\rho=1000$ cases shown in the plot, the higher droplet and ambient Ohnesorge number cases show the larger rates of exponential growth of $\alpha(t^*)$.
+Drop and ambient viscosities appear to have an inverse effect on bag inflation rates.
+Among the three $\rho=1000$ cases shown in the plot, the higher drop and ambient Ohnesorge number cases show the larger exponential growth rates of $\alpha(t^*)$.

 More generally, \cref{fig:bag_inflation} shows that $t \approx \tau$ (or $t^* \approx 1$) is a good representative timescale for the start of the bag inflation process.
 This observation is consistent with the aspect ratio plots shown in \cref{fig:rho_vel,fig:oho_vel}, where the pancake formation stage almost always ended at $t^*\approx 1$.